vue-avengers/vue-composable-utils/docs/index.md

 title: Vue Composable Utils
 lang: en-US
 home: true
-heroImage: assets/img/vue-composable-utils-logo.svg
+heroImage: assets/vue-composable-utils-logo.svg
 actionText: Get Started →
-actionLink: /vue-composable-utils/
+actionLink: /composable-utils/
 features:
   - title: Composable functions
     details: Composable functions that have been brought together for you to use in all your components.
   - title: Reactive
     details: Every time your component's render function changes, we have the full reactivity system.
 footer: MIT Licensed | Copyright © 2021-present Abdulnasır olcan
-description: Vue Composable Utils implemented as vue composition functions.
+description: Reusability and Composition functions.
 meta:
   - name: og:title
     content: composableUtils